Maruschka Waldus: Career

-In January 2021, she joined Adelaide United FC (W-League) in Australia in the W-League (Australia).
+In January 2021, she joined Adelaide United in Australia in the W-League.
 Adelaide United played their best season ever and ended fifth in the regular competition.
 They missed the finals by one goal.
 Maruschka was voted Player of the Year of Adelaide United and received the Alagich Vidmar award.

 In May 2021, after the end of the Australian season, Waldus joined Dutch club PSV, signing a two-season contract.
 However, Adelaide United wanted her back after 1 year and bought out her contract in August 2022.
+In September 2023, Waldus signed a two-year extension with the club.
+Despite being signed for the 2024–25 A-League Women season, in May 2024, the club announced Waldus' departure.

+In August 2024, Waldus signed a one year contract with Dutch club Feyenoord.

+In May 2025, Waldus announced her retirement.